Skip to content

 Rice crackers21132 ± 1094 ± 1274.3 ± 1.73%

-Table values are summary statistics (mean ± standard error) rather than sample-level distributions. p30/p50/p90/p100 cannot be computed from this table without sample-level data; the source contributes to n_a_tier counting and provides Australian-market context.
+Table values are summary statistics rather than sample-level distributions.
+Sample-level percentile points (p30/p50/p90/p100) cannot be derived from this table; the source contributes to n_a_tier counting and Australian-market context.

 Routing to HMTc subcategories